stgeorgeshurstville/bulletin/_docs/sermon.md

 ### Prayer
 Dear God, thank you for letting us know you.
 Please help us learn from your word.
 Help us to serve and praise you. **Amen!**

-### Romans 12:1-3(NIV 11)

-**Made Alive in Christ**
-¹ Therefore, I urge you, brothers and sisters, in view of God’s mercy, to offer your bodies as a living sacrifice, holy and pleasing to God—this is your true and proper worship. ² Do not conform to the pattern of this world, but be transformed by the renewing of your mind.
-Then you will be able to test and approve what God’s will is—his good, pleasing and perfect will.

-**Humble Service in the Body of Christ**
-³ For by the grace given me I say to every one of you: Do not think of yourself more highly than you ought, but rather think of yourself with sober judgment, in accordance with the faith God has distributed to each of you.
+### 1 Timothy 4:11-16 (NIV11)

+¹¹ Command and teach these things. ¹² Don’t let anyone look down on you because you are young, but set an example for the believers in speech, in conduct, in love, in faith and in purity. ¹³ Until I come, devote yourself to the public reading of Scripture, to preaching and to teaching. ¹⁴ Do not neglect your gift, which was given you through prophecy when the body of elders laid their hands on you.
+¹⁵ Be diligent in these matters; give yourself wholly to them, so that everyone may see your progress. ¹⁶ Watch your life and doctrine closely.
+Persevere in them, because if you do, you will save both yourself and your hearers.

 ## Sermon Outline
-### The Heart of Service is our faith lived out
+### The Heart of Service is Holy Worship

-- The Problem of Ministry
-- Ministry is the whole of life
+- Introduction - the patterns of ministry
-- 5 things about the Surrendered life
-- Think different
+- Ministry is……
-- Worship and Worth
+- How to fight
-- The Problem of Ministry
+- Ministry is personal
+- Conclusions
+****

 ## Q&A